kristianmandrup/observ-array/README.md

 Note however, that you must be careful with this approach, and try to avoid buffering more operations than can be executed for a single frame update, including the DOM patch rendering itself.

 For this reason the schedule uses a multi-framed buffer.
 It creates each buffer with max 500 scheduled operations per frame (default).
-You can configure this setting like this: `lazyList.scheduler.maxOpsPerFrame = 1300`.
+You can configure this setting on a per array basis like this: `lazyList.scheduler.maxOpsPerFrame = 1300`.
+You can also set the global default used by all lazy arrays when instantiated: `Scheduler.prototype.maxOpsPerFrame = 500;`

-This let's us schedule a huge number of operations to be played over multiple frames so we can still get a fluid visual experience.
+Using a "multi-framed buffer" let's us schedule a huge number of operations to be played over multiple frames so we can still get a fluid visual experience.

 ```js
 // inside main-loop update function